Need a BREAKFAST QUICHE? This Spinach, White Bean & Sun Dried Tomato Quiche is packed with goodness and easily adaptable for any occasion!

 Pour into flour and mix with fork until it comes together in a rough ball.

-Press into 8" pie crust using the back of a measuring cup so it's even.
+Press into 9" pie pan - you can use the back of a measuring cup to press it evenly or just use your fingers!
 Don't be afraid to spread it thinly.
-It will fit the 8" pie crust just perfectly without any overhang.
+It will fit a 9" glass pie pan just perfectly without any overhang.
 Crimp the edges.

 Refrigerate for at least 1/2 hour before filling.